kamilcupialvasco/productflow-productpage/INTERNAL_DEV_NOTES.md

 The `index.js` file is organized into several modules for clarity.

--   `Nav`: Handles all navigation-related logic, including the mobile menu, dropdowns, and **active link highlighting**.
+-   `Nav`: Handles all navigation-related logic, including the mobile menu and **active link highlighting**.
+The mega menu is now handled primarily by CSS for reliability.
 -   `Animations`: Manages all visual animations, including scroll-triggered effects, the hero headline, and "typing" code blocks.
 -   `UI`: Initializes interactive UI components like tabs, carousels, and the pricing toggle.
 -   `Forms`: Handles form-related logic, such as the submission feedback on the contact page.